Gear & Tech Tips / 2 December 2020

 What happens if you find a bunch of additional parameters you’d like to tweak though?
 The BigSky has you covered on that front too!
 This sky-blue box also has the ability to assign custom parameters to the two “Param” knobs on the front panel – all saveable to your presets.
 This allows you to have a very quick way to tweak your sound on the fly in addition to being able to control any assignable knob via an external foot controller/expression pedal too.
 Speaking of presets, the BigSky also gives you the option to instantly create and recall up to 300 user presets with names of your choosing.
 You can even select these presets quickly via an external MIDI controller.

-We love: The great Reverb sounds in a small form-factor.
+We love: The great Reverb sounds from a modern classic – now with added features too.

 Buy if: You want a versatile reverb but prefer a simpler layout than the BigSky.

-Whether you’re a classic spring reverb fan or a modern shimmer scion, the blueSky has the ability to cater to all and it does so in spades.
-This compact reverb unit comes with three different reverb types (Plate, Room and Spring), with three independent modes (Normal, Mod and Shimmer), for a total of nine completely unique reverb experiences.
+Whether you’re a classic spring reverb fan or a modern shimmer scion, the blueSky can cater to all and it does so in spades.
+This compact reverb unit comes with three different reverb types (Plate, Room and Spring).

 If complex controls and a forest of knobs are your Kryptonite, you’ll be happy to know that the BlueSky offers an extremely simple user experience.
-With only five knobs (Decay, Mix, Pre-Delay, Low Damp and High Damp) the BlueSky makes it extremely simple to dial in the reverb tones that you desire.
+With six knobs (Decay, Mix, Pre-Delay, Shimmer Low Damp and High Damp) the BlueSky makes it extremely simple to dial in the reverb tones that you desire.

 We love: The period authentic reverb (and tremolo sounds).

-Buy if: You believe that reverb and tremolo go together like PB&J. Also if you want the exclusive reverb sounds not found anywhere else on the Strymon catalog.
+Buy if: You believe that reverb and tremolo go together like PB&J. Also if you want the exclusive reverb sounds not found anywhere else on the Strymon catalogue.

 Inspired by the magical combination of tremolo and reverb found in historic amplifiers of the 1960s, the Flint is a celebration of the classic duo that has come to represent so many epochal musical moments – think surf music, spaghetti westerns, film noir soundtracks, etc.